 A rapidly growing industry across the entire nation, education and health services also continue to grow in Sedgwick County.
-In the Wichita MSA, Educational and Health Services employment increased 3.7 percent in 2009 and is estimated to increase 0.5 percent in
+In the Wichita MSA, the Educational and Health Services employment increased 1.3 percent in 2010.

-2010.
 Wichita is currently home to several specialty hospitals which provide specific care as well as numerous doctors' offices and medical complexes.
-The Center for Economic Development and Business Research notes many changes in the Educational and Health Care Services industry in its 4th Quarter 2009 Wichita Industry and News Developments, some of which are listed below:
+The Center for Economic Development and Business Research notes many changes in the Educational and Health Care Services industry in its 4th Quarter 2010 Wichita Industry and News Developments, some of which are listed below: